 A secondary option, D, may be used to specify, when calculating the age between the current time and a date field, that the timestamp from the directory snapshot header, rather than the time MFD was executed, should be used.

 Several item names beyond those already defined are available for editing special fields.
-They are for custom output editing only, and not for testing in Spec4-n.
+Unless included under Spec4-n item testing, such as QFN, they are for custom output editing only.

 If QFC or DQF is preceded with "*" in Multi-File or F-Cycle mode, the filename will be edited with its relative F-Cycle.